memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 Let's rephrase this: `compatible` is a list of strings, where each string is essentially a reference to some _model_.
 The [DTSpec](https://www.devicetree.org/specifications/) uses a specific term for such models: They are called **bindings**.

-The [DTSpec](https://www.devicetree.org/specifications/) defines _bindings_ as _"requirements [...] for how specific types and classes of devices are represented in the devicetree."_ In very simple words, a binding defines the properties that a node (or its children) can or even must have, their exact type, and their **meaning**.
+The [DTSpec](https://www.devicetree.org/specifications/) defines _bindings_ as _"requirements [...] for how specific types and classes of devices are represented in the Devicetree."_ In very simple words, a binding defines the properties that a node (or its children) can or even must have, their exact type, and their **meaning**.

-How is this any different from what we've been doing until now in our devicetree source files?
+How is this any different from what we've been doing until now in our Devicetree source files?
 Well, without a _binding_, we can give a node any number of properties and can assign any property any value of any type, as long as all nodes, properties, and values are _syntactically_ sound.
 Also, any property name must be considered random.
 Let's take our own `node_with_props`:

 `dts/playground/props-basics.overlay`
 ```dts